-This recipe uses a spicy marinade to make a chicken pizza that’s out of this world.
+This recipe uses a spicy, thai-influenced marinade to make a chicken pizza that’s out of this world.
 Use your favorite store-bought dough to make this more quickly, and add or subtract vegetables based on your preferences.

 A pizza without tomato sauce?
 You won’t miss it in this white version.
 Once you have a bite of this spinach, basil, and garlicky chicken pizza (topped with as much or as little gooey cheese as you’d like), you just might not go back to the red-sauce varieties.

-Baked buffalo chicken is the star in this salad—and it’s so good you might find yourself making it for other meals, too!
+This buffalo chicken recipe is a twist on the classic dish.
 If you’re a fan of buffalo wings, you will love this recipe.
 Using a wire rack will keep the breading intact.
 If you’ve got the time, whip up a healthier dressing on our own—use plain Greek yogurt in place of the mayonnaise to keep things light.

 Lemon steals the show in this dinner-party-worthy dish.
 Cook the chicken with the skin on to keep it juicy, then remove the skin.